Building an Accessorial Charge Lookup Table in Postgres: Production Hardening & Debugging

 Debugging Checklist:

-3. Fallback Leakage: Monitor rate_source = 'FALLBACK_ROUTED' in audit logs.
-If >5% of invoices route to fallback, trigger a contract reconciliation alert.
+rate_source = 'FALLBACK_ROUTED'in audit logs.
+If more than 5% of invoices route to fallback, trigger a contract reconciliation alert. - Memory Spikes: Track

-For advanced query tuning, consult the official PostgreSQL COPY documentation and Python logging module guidelines to align your observability stack with enterprise standards.
+For advanced query tuning, consult the official PostgreSQL COPY documentation and the Python logging module guidelines.

-By enforcing temporal constraints, streaming ingestion, CI threshold gates, and explicit fallback routing, your accessorial lookup table becomes a resilient, audit-ready foundation.
-This architecture eliminates silent pricing drift, prevents OOM-induced fragmentation, and ensures every freight invoice is priced with deterministic, traceable logic.
+By enforcing temporal constraints, streaming ingestion, CI threshold gates, and explicit fallback routing, your accessorial lookup table becomes a resilient, audit-ready foundation that eliminates silent pricing drift and ensures every freight invoice is priced with deterministic, traceable logic.